omegaml/omegaml/docs/source/guide/advanced/scripts/lambda.rst

 .. _serverless functions:: https://de.wikipedia.org/wiki/Function_as_a_Service

-omega|ml supports execution of arbitrary modules packaged by pip on the runtime cluster.
-This is the equivalent of `serverless functions`_ with the bonus of having the full set of omega|ml capabilities available to your modules.
+omega-ml supports execution of arbitrary modules packaged by pip on the runtime cluster.
+This is the equivalent of `serverless functions`_ with the bonus of having the full set of omega-ml capabilities available to your modules.

 Writing a pip-installable Module